- Annual compliance requirements in Hong Kong

 Both local and foreign companies must appoint a Hong Kong resident as the company secretary.
 The secretary can be an individual or body corporate.

-To form a Hong Kong firm, a local registered address is mandatory, but P.O box is rejected.
-You’ll need to provide this address to the Companies Registry (CR) in order to receive notices from the Hong Kong authorities.
+A local registered address is mandatory to form a Hong Kong firm, but a P.O. box is rejected.
+You’ll need to provide this address to the Companies Registry (CR) to receive notices from the Hong Kong authorities.

 Accounting and auditing

-Unless being in dormant status, a firm in Hong Kong must maintain an appointed auditor.
+Unless being is dormant status, a firm in Hong Kong must maintain an appointed auditor.

 One important note is that accounting and auditing procedures must align with Hong Kong accounting standards.
 And those accounts will be examined by a Hong Kong-registered auditor annually.

-Hong Kong Accounting Service helps you to check how much you are going to pay and what you must prepare for related accounting and auditing duties corresponding to your company’s situation.
-Affordable pricing, transparency, and CPA-certified experts are what BBCIncorp will offer you.
+Our Hong Kong accounting service helps you to check how much you are going to pay and what you must prepare for related accounting and auditing duties corresponding to your company’s situation.

 Renewal of Hong Kong business registration